PsychNeuro/ed1/book/chapter-11.md

 ### ADHD

 Attention deficit / hyperactivity disorder (ADHD) is categorized as a **developmental disorder** by the DSM, along with autism, because it typically manifests before adolescence.
-It has two primary clusters of symptoms, associated with **inattention** and **hperactivity / impulsivity**, as the name suggests.
+It has two primary clusters of symptoms, associated with **inattention** and **hyperactivity / impulsivity**, as the name suggests.
 Individuals often have a mix of both, but can be weighted more towards one or the other.
 Males tend to score higher in the hyperactivity dimension, which is more obvious, leading to the possibility that females may be relatively underdiagnosed.

 ADHD is one of the most controversial of mental disorders, because of its high prevalence in children (around 5%), and the question of whether it is being *overdiagnosed* and *overmedicated*.
 Some argue that it just reflects normal variation in the population, and most people will just grow out of it, so that prescribing medications is overreacting.
 Furthermore, there is a general sense that developing brains are more sensitive to medications, so there should be a much higher threshold in this case.